 The General Manager is appointed by decree of the minister for Culture on nomination by the President of France.
 He is responsible, under the authority of the minister, for the management and administration of the Centre.

-Denis Berthomier has been General Manager of the Centre Pompidou since 12 May 2014.
+Julie Narbey has been General Manager of the Centre Pompidou since 2 May 2017.

 To know more about Serge Lasvignes

 Serges Lasvignes, President of Centre Pompidou since 2 April 2015 © Thibault Chapotot